 MargaretChristakos is the author of ten collections of poetry, a novel, and a creative memoir.
 She lives in Toronto.
 Tonight she will read from her most recent book, which is called Charger, published by Talonbooks this Spring, as well as from two new works in progress.

 I came to Edmonton as a refugee from the Soviet Union in 1980.

-My first book of poetry “ small things left behind” was published by University of Alberta Press in 2014 and won BPAA Robert Kroetsch price for the best poetry book as well as Betty Averbach Foundation price.
+My first book of poetry “ small things left behind” was published by University of Alberta Press in 2014 and won BPAA Robert Kroetsch prize for the best poetry book as well as Betty Averbach Foundation prize.

 In 2017 I published a chapbook CONDUIT.
 The poems were part of the play that I wrote based on the lives of Russian Silver Age poets.
 The play was staged during 2017 Edmonton Poetry Festival.

 My second book “The Air Is Elastic” was published by Turnstone Press in April 2018.

 The book explores the tension hidden behind our everyday experiences, the whiff of extraordinary in the ordinary trials of love, death, and remembrance.

 Ian Ferrier's is a poet, musician, and performer of over 500 shows in Canada, the United States, and Europe.
 His most recent books of poetry are Bear Dreams (Popolo Press 2016) and Coming & Going (Popolo Press 2015).
 Quel est ce lieu (Noroît 2017) is the first translation of his selected poems into French.
 A Child Sees Winter Coming and a Bear Dreams (Wired on Words 2018) is his first book for children.
 He has also released two CDs and a CD/book.